20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 float my_func(float x);
 ```

-You want to get the derivative with respect to x.
+We want to get the derivative with respect to x.
 This function could be a more complicated, eg:

 ```c++
 std::array<float, 6> my_func(float x, float y, float cst);
 ```

-and you may want to get the derivatives of any of the outputs with respect to any of the inputs
+and we may want to get the derivatives of any of the outputs with respect to any of the inputs

 # Differentiation revisited